crgmediagroup/opannounce/README.md

 # opannounce
 CMS for announcements.
 Embed posts in PHP.
 Please note that source code does not contain CSS or JS for the admin panel.
+As of 1.3, the code is not written very well, but 1.4 (in the works) will be a huge update that cleans up code, improves efficiency, and adds more dynamic modules.

 ## Installation
 To install, first download the latest release.